sct/sct.dev/README.md

 # sct.dev

 My personal internet space.
-Hosted on netlify and built using GatsbyJS.
+Hosted on netlify and built using NextJS.